Shazam! (TV series): Home media

 The pilot episode, "The Joy Riders", was released as Warner Bros.
-Television Commemorative DVD Volume 8: Shazam, part of a DVD series designed to promote 50 years of Warner Bros.
+Television Commemorative DVD Volume 8: Shazam, part of a promotional DVD series designed to promote 50 years of Warner Bros.
 Television and to promote other TV shows that were not yet released on DVD.
-It was included with the release of the third season of Wonder Woman in 2005 in North America.
+It was included as a bonus disc with the release of the third season of Wonder Woman in 2005 in North America.
 Meanwhile, the rights to The Secrets of Isis remained with Filmation's successors Entertainment Rights, Classic Media, and DreamWorks Classics; that series was released on DVD in its entirety in 2007, including the three episodes featuring Captain Marvel.

-On October 23, 2012, Warner Bros. released Shazam!—The Complete Series on DVD via the Warner Archive burn on demand service.
+On October 23, 2012, Warner Bros. released Shazam!—The Complete Series on DVD via the Warner Archive burn-on-demand service.

 Warner Archive re-released the complete series in HD on a four-disc Blu-ray set on October 8, 2019.
 The new HD masters for Shazam! were created from restorations of the original Filmation 16 mm and 35 mm film elements by Warner Bros.' in-house post-production team.
-The series is also available at the iTunes Store.
-As of January 2023 the series is available for free streaming on Tubi.